1

 5/14/07

-Question: Father Mitch Pacwa has been part of a campaign against Maria Valtorta.
+Question: Father Mitch Pacwa from EWTN has been part of a campaign against Maria Valtorta.
 Are you aware of his 2001 article posted on CatholicCulture.org entitled: "Is the Poem of the Man-God Simply a Bad Novel?"?
 Furthermore, in 1995 he was a guest on Mother Angelica Live (EWTN), where he was critical of Maria Valtorta and her works.

 Name withheld upon request.

-Witnesses reported that just prior to the Fatima miracle, a Priest attempted to disperse the crowd, declaring it was a hoax.
-When that failed, he attempted to physically pick up the children and remove them.
-Again, the crowd prevented him.
-Perhaps Father Mitch has become overzealous at protecting the flock from something he incorrectly perceived as deception.
+Immediately prior to the Fatima miracle, witnesses reported how Catholic Priests from the local Parish attempted to disperse the crowd, declaring the apparition of Our Lady a hoax.
+When the people refused to leave, a Priest attempted to physically pick up the children and carry them away.
+Again, the crowd prevented it.
+Likewise, Father Mitch Pacwa may have become overzealous at attempting to protect the flock from something he interpreted incorrectly.

 The miracle of Fatima was one of the greatest miracles of all time, for several reasons.
 It was witnessed by over 100,000 people, even as far as 32 miles away.
 All who witnessed it were astonished by the spectacular demonstration of the miracle.
 Not only did they see the fire of the sun detach itself and fall upon the earth, but they felt the intense heat.
-The flooded grounds and their soaked clothes from the torrential rain, just prior to the miracle, dried up immediately before their eyes.
+The flooded grounds and their soaked clothes from the prior torrential rain, dried up immediately before their eyes.
 Some were up to their ankles in mud, then standing upon dry soil.
 Moreover, it was the only miracle in the history of the world that God performed at a predicted time and place.
 As the Holy Mother of God explained: "So that all may believe".
-And who believed?
-The atheist communist tabloids acknowledged it as a miracle by God the very next morning.
-It took thirteen long years before the Holy Roman Catholic Church acknowledged the Fatima Miracle to be of Divine origin..
-Previous to that, witnesses reported that Priests that believed and defended the children were transferred far away from the local Parishes.
-Some witnesses expressed resentment for the years of pulpit reprimands, only to be followed over a dozen years later by a short statement by the Church, that the Apparitions and Miracle were "worthy of belief."
-(Fatima: "Meet the Witnesses", by John M. Haffert).
-How badly we behave in response to great miracles, even back to the times when Moses parted the sea.
-And yet, we incredulous people wonder why there are so few miracles today.
-"And He did not many mighty works there because of their unbelief"’ (Matt 13:58).

 Is the Poem of the Man-God Simply a Bad Novel?